 8. Trinidad perfume chili pepper

-The Trinidad Perfume chili pepper could be described as very strange-shaped and small bell pepper, and indeed its spiciness hits the lowest end of the Scoville scale like bell peppers.
+The Trinidad Perfume chili pepper could be described as a very strange-shaped and small bell pepper, and indeed its spiciness hits the lowest end of the Scoville scale like bell peppers.

 Their flavor is delicious and very much popular, in fact, many people choose to grow their own Trinidad perfume chili peppers at home.
 Their growth can be a little slow, but definitely worth it.